bbc/psammead/packages/components/psammead-section-label/README.md

 ### When to use this component

-This component should be used to divide the content in a page into logical elements.
+This component should be used to signal the beginning of a grouping of story promos.
+It should not wrap the story promos or contain any content other than that section's title (aka 'strapline').

 <!-- ### When not to use this component -->